Geometric invariants of locally compact groups: the homotopical perspective: Relation to the classical -sets

 Put $K:=G\backslash X$ and $L:= G\backslash Y$.
 We first construct an $n$-equivalence $f \colon K \to L$ by a standard induction on skeleta (assuming $n\ge 2$; for the low-dimensional cases just stop the construction at a suitable stage): start by choosing a spanning tree of~$K^{(1)}$ containing the base-point~$x$, and map it to the base-point~$y$ of~$L$.
 Each of the remaining edges of~$K^{(1)}$ now corresponds to an element of $\pi_1(K, x) \cong G \cong \pi_1(L,y)$, so map it to a corresponding loop in~$L^{(1)}$.
 The map can be extended to $K^{(2)}$~because loops in $K^{(1)}$ that are trivial on $\pi_1(K)$ got mapped to trivial loops of~$Y$.
 We then continue inductively: if $f$ has been defined on the $k$-skeleton, for $2\le k<n$, the fact that $\pi_k(L) =0$ allows one to extend~$f$ to each $(k+1)$-cell.
 In the end we get a map $f \colon K\to L$ inducing isomorphisms on~$\pi_k$ for all $k\le n-1$, so $f$~is an $n$-equivalence.

-Now, as $K$~and~$L$ are finite CW-complexes, we conclude by Theorem~\ref{thm.Whitehead} that $L$~differs from $K$~by a sequence of simple homotopy moves and the attachment or deletion of high-dimensional cells.
+Now, as $K$~and~$L$ are finite CW complexes, we conclude by Theorem~\ref{thm.Whitehead} that $L$~differs from $K$~by a sequence of simple homotopy moves and the attachment or deletion of high-dimensional cells.
 This sequence can be $G$-equivariantly lifted to the universal covers -- each move now consists of attaching/removing $G$-orbits of canceling pairs of cells, or of attaching/removing $G$-orbits of cells in dimension $\ge n+1$.

-With each such move, one can extend the original $\chi$-valuation on~$X$ in such a way that the successive filtered $G$-CW-complexes remain essentially $(n-1)$-connected \cite[Chapter~IV, Satz~1.3]{Ren88}.
+With each such move, one can extend the original $\chi$-valuation on~$X$ in such a way that the successive filtered $G$-CW complexes remain essentially $(n-1)$-connected \cite[Chapter~IV, Satz~1.3]{Ren88}.
 Ultimately, we produce a $\chi$-associated valuation on~$Y$ whose corresponding filtration is essentially $(n-1)$-connected.
-This implies that the filtration determined by the given $\chi$-valuation on~$Y$ is also essentially $(n-1)$-connected, since any two $\chi$-associated valuations on a $G$-finite $G$-CW-complex give rise to cofinal filtrations.
+This implies that the filtration determined by the given $\chi$-valuation on~$Y$ is also essentially $(n-1)$-connected, since any two $\chi$-associated valuations on a $G$-finite $G$-CW complex give rise to cofinal filtrations.

-($\Leftarrow$) Given an essentially $(n-1)$-connected $G$-CW-complex~$Y$ with $G$-finite $n$-skeleton and $\chi$-associated valuation~$v$, Renz explains how to attach finitely-many $G$-orbits of cells to produce a $G$-CW-complex $X$~with a $\chi$-associated valuation~$v'$ extending~$v$, such that $X$~supports a ``$v'$-homotopy in dimension~$n$'' \cite[Chapter~IV, Satz~2.4]{Ren88}.
+($\Leftarrow$) Given an essentially $(n-1)$-connected $G$-CW complex~$Y$ with $G$-finite $n$-skeleton and $\chi$-associated valuation~$v$, Renz explains how to attach finitely many $G$-orbits of cells to produce a $G$-CW complex $X$~with a $\chi$-associated valuation~$v'$ extending~$v$, such that $X$~supports a ``$v'$-homotopy in dimension~$n$'' \cite[Chapter~IV, Satz~2.4]{Ren88}.
 He then shows that this implies $X_0$~is $(n-1)$-connected \cite[Chapter~IV, Satz~2.5]{Ren88}. \end{proof}

-\subsection{Brown's criterion for characters}
+\subsection{Brown's Criterion for characters}

 Next, we aim to describe~$\Sigma^n(G)$ in terms of the filtration $((G \cdot \E C)_s)_{(s,C) \in \RR\times \C(G)}$ of Proposition~\ref{prop:doublefiltration}.
-To that end, we establish an analogue of (the free version of) Brown's criterion, which we first recall \cite[Theorem~7.4.1]{Geo08}:
+To that end, we establish an analogue of (the free version of) Brown's Criterion, which we first recall \cite[Theorem~7.4.1]{Geo08}:

-\begin{thm}[Brown's criterion, free version] Let $Y$ be a free $(n-1)$-connected $G$-CW complex with a filtration $(Y_\alpha)_{\alpha\in A}$ by $G$-subcomplexes with $G$-finite $n$-skeleta.
+\begin{thm}[Brown's Criterion, free version] Let $Y$ be a free $(n-1)$-connected $G$-CW complex with a filtration $(Y_\alpha)_{\alpha\in A}$ by $G$-subcomplexes with $G$-finite $n$-skeleta.
 Then $G$ is of type $\mathrm{F}_n$ if and only if $(Y_\alpha)_{\alpha\in A}$ is essentially $(n-1)$-connected. \end{thm}

-The analogue of Brown's criterion for characters features a double filtration by adding a $\chi$-value parameter.
-Similar results appear in the doctoral dissertation of Meinert \cite[Satz~3.3.14, Satz~3.4.1]{Mei93}:
+The analogous result for characters features a double filtration obtained by introducing a $\chi$-value parameter: